 A story about a leader and management motivated to actively support Agile.

 Just the title sounds like an oxymoron to those of us, who apply Agile principles.
-Yes, I have to affirm that the Agile is often perceived by management as another toy for the developers.
+Yes, I have to affirm that Agile is often perceived by management as another toy for the developers.

 That’s why the implication of Agile is a whole lot different when you come across the management that goes into it, even though they know what to expect- blood, sweat, resentment.

 In the past few days, I attended top management meetings with their top executive.
 For years, the company has been introducing Scrum and Agile principles into practice.
 I still remember the beginning.
-Many concerns, the effort to prepare everything into detail and the need to approve any and every step by the top manager.
+Many concerns, the effort to prepare everything into detail, and the need to approve any and every step by the top manager.
 A traditional corporate culture based on micromanagement.
 A little too worried about the impact on reputation and employment.
 But on the other hand, determination and knowledge to why they need it.

 Switched by Agile